carpentries-incubator/twitter-with-twarc/setup.md

 <img src="fig/Oauth-2.jpg" width="500">

+-->

-> ## You will know you have succeeded when you have OAuth 2.0 turned on, *and* the following set of Keys and Tokens:
+> ## You will know you have succeeded when you have the following set of Keys and Tokens:
 > - Bearer Token
 > - API Key
 > - API Key Secret